TeleBASIC Reference Guide

 -> TH_LOCALTIME[$]

-Returns a human-readable local time for the given UNIX timestamp.
+Returns a human-readable timestamp for the given UNIX timestamp, in the

 10 PRINT TH_LOCALTIME$(TH_TIME)